mtaghavian/load-balancer/README.md

-# load-balancer
+# Load-Balancer

+## What is this
-A reverse-proxy load-balancer based on consistent hashing
+A reverse-proxy load-balancer based on consistent hashing.